Corbett · Skye & The Small Isles

 - How hard is Garbh-bheinn?

-- Garbh-bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 711m of ascent and takes most walkers 5-8 hours.
-Terrain: Lower slopes are wet heather and bog with no path.
+- We grade Garbh-bheinn at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 711m of climbing; allow 5-8 hours.
+Underfoot: Lower slopes are wet heather and bog with no path.

 - Where do I park for Garbh-bheinn?

-- Standard parking is at NG561217 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NG561217 near Fort William.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb Garbh-bheinn?

-- The standard good-weather months for Garbh-bheinn are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on Garbh-bheinn.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.